cengage/react-magma/README.md

 More verbose description of what was added with the icon feature of the button.

-BREAKING CHANGE: description of what part of the API broke
+BREAKING CHANGE: description of what part of the API brakes with this commit
 ```

 ##### Tooling

-To facilitate getting the commit format right, you can create your commit messages with `npm run commit-changes`, which will step you through the individual parts of the commit message.
+To facilitate getting the commit format right, you can create your commit messages by adding the files you want to commit with `git add <files>` then by running `npm run cm`, which will step you through the individual parts of the commit message.

 _TODO: add an image_